GoFundMe has made over $355,000 from Hurricane Harvey campaign fees

 According to GoFundMe, over 850 Harvey campaigns have been made in the last week or so, and they have raised over $4.5 million.
 It seems the company is still taking its 7.9% cut (5% goes to GoFundMe and 2.9% goes to payment processing)–as well as its $0.30-per-donation fee.
 I asked the company and a spokesperson pointed me to a blog post detailing how it would handle the event and make sure donated money got into the right hands.
 The post said nothing about waving fees.

 Not counting the $0.30-per-donation fee, the company has already made over $355,000 from Harvey’s destruction.
 Of course, this is GoFundMe’s entire business model, so it’s not surprising it wouldn’t waive the fee (unlike, say, Airbnb, which waived fees to coastal evacuees).
-The company has donated $100,000 to one of its own campaigns, which is what it did last year in the aftermath of the Orlando nightclub shooting.
+The company has donated $100,000 to Hurricane Harvey relief efforts, which is what it did last year in the aftermath of the Orlando nightclub shooting.